Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

+We build the minimum cycle basis iteratively, adding cycles to a partially constructed basis that separated two as-yet unseparated faces.
+We represent the partially constructed basis with a tree that we call the {\em region tree}.
+Each node of a region tree either represents a {\em region} (defined below) or a face of the graph.
+Adjacency represents enclosure.
+We take the region tree to be rooted at a root $r$ which always corresponds to the special region that represents the entire plane.
+Initially the tree is a star centered at a root $r$ with each leaf corresponding to a face in the graph (including the infinite face).

-We gradually build up the tree representing the minimum cycle basis.
-Initially the tree is a star centered at a root $r$ and each leaf corresponding to a face in the graph (including the infinite face).
-We update the tree to reflect the cycles that we add iteratively to the basis.
-When the first cycle $C$ is found, we create a new node $x_C$ for the tree, make $x_C$ a child of the root and make all the faces that $C$ encloses children of $x_C$.
-Each non-face node in the tree corresponding to a cycle $C$ defines a \emph{region} $R$: the subgraph of $G$ contained in the closed subset of the plane defined by the interior of $C$ and the exterior of the children (if any) of $C$.
+We update the tree to reflect the cycles that we add to the basis.
+This process is illustrated in Figure~\ref{fig:region-tree-update}.
+When a first cycle $C$ is found, we create a new node $x_C$ for the tree, make $x_C$ a child of the root, and make all the faces that $C$ encloses children of $x_C$.
+Node $x_C$ defines a \emph{region} $R$: the subgraph of $G$ contained in the closed subset of the plane defined by the interior of $C$ and not enclosed in the interior of any children of $C$.
 We say that $R$ is {\em bounded} by $C$, that $C$ is a \emph{bounding cycle} of $R$, and that $R$ {\em contains} the child regions and/or child faces defined by the tree.
-The tree of regions is called the {\em region tree}.
-Observe that a pair of faces not yet separated by a basis cycle belong to the same region.

-The root $r$ will remain a special region that represents the entire plane.
-We only add cycles to the basis that nest with the cycles found so far.
-Whenever the basis is updated, the region tree is updated accordingly.
-This is illustrated in Figure~\ref{fig:region-tree-update}.
-We show how to efficiently update the region tree in Section~\ref{sec:UpdateRegionTree}.
+If two faces $f,g$ are unseparated, they are children of a common region node $r$; to add a cycle $C$ that separates $f$ and $g$, $x_C$ will become a child of $f$ and $g$'s common parent.
+As we will only add cycles which nest with those we have already found, the updates to the region tree are well defined.
+The most technically challenging part of the algorithm is in how to update the region tree (Section~\ref{sec:UpdateRegionTree}).

-In the final tree, all faces have been separated: each face is the only face-child of a region.
+In the final tree, after all faces have been separated, each face is the only face-child of a region.
 We call such a region tree a {\em complete region tree}.
-Mapping each face to its unique parent, creating a tree with one node for each face in the graph, will create the MCB-tree.
+Mapping each face to its unique parent creates a tree with one node for each face in the graph; this is the MCB-tree.

+\paragraph{Region tree data structure} We represent the region tree using the top tree data structure~\cite{AHLT05}.
+This will allow us to find the lowest common ancestor $\lca{x}{y}$ of two vertices $x$ and $y$, and determine whether one vertex is a descendant of another in logarithmic time.
+Top trees also support the operation $\jump(x,y,d)$, which for two vertices $x$ and $y$, finds the vertex that is $d$ edges along the path from $x$ to $y$ in logarithmic time.
+Top trees can also find the weight of the simple path between two given endpoints in logarithmic time.